-DETECTOR: If you want to control the wavelength of a detector via analog control, select "Detector" from the drop-down list.
-In this mode, during Method Setup the wavelength instead of the voltage is retrieved when programming the analog output of the A/D converter.
+DETECTOR: If you want to control the wavelength of a detector via analog control, select DETECTOR from the drop-down list.
+During method setup, the wavelength instead of the voltage is retrieved when programming the analog output of the A/D converter.
 Click OPTIONS to open the options menu.